 Python is an interpreted general-purpose high-level programming language.
-You can use Anaconda Python on Cori and Edison through software environment modules.
+You can use Anaconda Python on Cori through software environment modules.
 Do not use the system-provided Python

 Anaconda Python is a platform for large-scale data processing, predictive analytics, and scientific computing.
 It includes hundreds of open source packages and Intel MKL optimizations throughout the scientific Python stack.
 Anaconda provides the

 conda command-line tool for managing packages, but also works well with